Le Gruyère® Pork & Mushroom Pie

-Beautiful to look at and heavenly to eat, this warm pie, enhanced with gently spicy Appenzeller cheese, helps make the holidays special.
+Beautiful to look at and heavenly to eat, this warm pie, enhanced with gently spicy Appenzeller cheese.

 - 1 tablespoon olive oil